MDPuneethReddy/beginnerdev/exampleSite/content/english/blog/how-to-start-with-nodejs-and-expressjs-to-build-restful-apis.md

 ## **STEP 12:**

-After installing nodemon ,run yarn start in the command line, you can see nodemon running automatically, you can write code if any changes nodemon checks and restart again, ignore that warning for now
+After installing nodemon, run yarn start in the command line, you can see nodemon running automatically, you can write code if any changes nodemon checks and restart again, ignore that warning for now

 Yarn start